 Gas is a driver’s biggest expense.
 I drive a lot, and sometimes I have to fill up multiple times per day!
 Because this is an ongoing expense, saving a few cents per gallon really adds up over time.

-In order to stretch your gas money further, check Gas Buddy for the latest prices in your area.
-You can compare results by location and even filter them by fuel type.
+And in order to stretch your gas money even further, check out the Gas Buddy app for the latest prices and offers in your area.
+You can compare results by location and even filter them by type.
 Just be sure to check the cash vs credit price – that can get ya!

 Maybe you didn’t catch the previous warning, and got your car stuck in a flooded road – or maybe you just locked your keys in your car while making a delivery.
 Whatever your roadside emergency, a free app called Honk can help.
 Honk offers on-demand roadside assistance anywhere in the USA starting at $50.
 They’ll come rescue you if you have a flat tire, run out of gas, and so forth – it’s kind of like Uber for roadside assistance.
 If you don’t have AAA or some other roadside assistance plan already, this service could be a lifesaver.
 Best of all, you don’t even have to get the app – you can request Honk roadside assistance from their mobile-friendly website, too.